-At centers, events, and during home visits, staff and parents will communicate in a calm, positive manner that allows everyone to feel comfortable.
+At centers, events, and during home visits, staff and parents/guardians will communicate in a calm, positive manner that allows everyone to feel comfortable.

-Our policy also requires that our staff let someone know where they are at all times.
+Our policy also requires that staff let someone know where they are all the time.
 Because of this, staff may need to make a phone call when they arrive at your home for a home visit.